-■ Preview of general inference issues for vision:
+■ Preview of general issues for vision as an inferential process:

 Edge ambiguity: What is the cause of an intensity change in the image?

 Scene-based modeling prompts questions such as is an image intensity change due to: Depth change, orientation change, material change, illumination change?